therealdannzor/abrahm/README.md

 # Abrahm Chain
 Abrahm is a permissioned Rust blockchain created for educational purposes.
 It is inspired by the [go-ethereum](https://github.com/ethereum/go-ethereum) and [diem](https://github.com/diem/diem) clients.
 A similarity with Ethereum is that it uses the account-based transaction model, mainly for simplicity.
-Transaction finality is done through PBFT consensus (Castro and Liskov, 1999).
-Diem has been used as a reference to better understand designs of Rust blockchains and as an example of how you produce excellent documentation.
+Transaction finality is handled through PBFT consensus (Castro and Liskov, 1999).
+Diem has been used as a reference to better understand designs of Rust blockchains and as an example of how to produce excellent documentation.
 A significant part of the drive for this project is to implement the PBFT three-phase consensus protocol from its specification and connect it to the other modules of a blockchain system.

 Due to the wide scope, building a functional blockchain from scratch, certain trade-offs has been done.
 The goals have been boiled down to the essentials and the non-goals are many.